How to Write a One Page Press Release That Will Get Eyeballs on Your Art

 Here’s a fun “Sunday Magazine and Coffee Exercise” to try.

-Sit down with a cup of tea and a few magazines and local newspapers on a Sunday morning.
+Sit down with a cup of something delicious, a few magazines and local newspapers on a Sunday morning.
 Leaf through them.

 Use your powers of observation and intuition to get a feel for who the reader of this periodical in your hands, really is.